multiscale/muscle3/docs/source/tutorial.rst

 Connecting it all together
 --------------------------

-With both models defined, we now need to instruct MUSCLE 3 on how to connect them together.
+With both models defined, we now need to instruct MUSCLE3 on how to connect them together.
 We do this by creating an object of type ``ymmsl.Configuration``, which contains all the information needed to run the simulation.
 It often helps to draw a diagram first: